-The various anti-fraud provisions of the Securities Act and the Exchange Act impose liability for material misstatements or omissions in the offer or sale, or in connection with the purchase or sale, of securities.
+The various antifraud provisions of the Securities Act and the Exchange Act impose liability for material misstatements or omissions in the offer or sale, or in connection with the purchase or sale, of securities.
 The fundamental test for "materiality" is whether there is a substantial likelihood that a reasonable investor would consider the misstatement or omission important in deciding whether or not to purchase or sell a security.
 As the US Supreme Court has explained, "there must be a substantial likelihood that the disclosure of the omitted fact would have been viewed by the reasonable investor as having significantly altered the 'total mix' of information made available."
 10

-The determination of materiality is a mixed question of law and fact,11 and there is no bright line quantitative test for materiality.12 In adopting Regulation FD, for example, the SEC indicated that the following subjects should be carefully reviewed to determine whether they are material:13
+The determination of materiality is a mixed question of law and fact, 11 and there is no bright-line quantitative test for materiality.
+12 In adopting Regulation FD, for example, the SEC indicated that the following subjects should be carefully reviewed to determine whether they are material: 13

-- earnings information; - mergers, acquisitions, tender offers, joint ventures or changes in assets; - new products or discoveries, or developments regarding customers or suppliers (for example, the acquisition or loss of a contract); - changes in control or in management; - change in auditors or auditor notification that the issuer may no longer rely on an auditor's audit report; - events regarding the issuer's securities for example, defaults on senior securities, calls of securities for redemption, repurchase plans, stock splits, or changes in dividends, changes to the rights of security holders, public or private sales of additional securities; and - bankruptcies or receiverships.
+- earnings information; - mergers, acquisitions, tender offers, joint ventures, or changes in assets; - new products or discoveries, or developments regarding customers or suppliers (for example, the acquisition or loss of a contract); - changes in control or in management; - change in auditors or auditor notification that the issuer may no longer rely on an auditor's audit report; - events regarding the issuer's securities for example, defaults on senior securities, calls of securities for redemption, repurchase plans, stock splits, or changes in dividends, changes to the rights of security holders, public or private sales of additional securities; and - bankruptcies or receiverships.

-In addition, in Staff Accounting Bulletin No. 99, the SEC Staff pointed to several qualitative factors that may need to be considered in assessing materiality and that could render a quantitatively minor misstatement material:
+In addition, in Staff Accounting Bulletin No. 99, the SEC Staff pointed to several qualitative factors that may need to be considered in assessing materiality and that could render a quantitatively minor misstatement material, including whether the misstatement:

-- whether the misstatement arises from an item capable of precise measurement or from an estimate and, if so, the degree of imprecision inherent in the estimate; - whether the misstatement masks a change in earnings or other trends; - whether the misstatement hides a failure to meet analysts' consensus expectations; - whether the misstatement changes a loss into income or vice versa; - whether the misstatement concerns a segment or other portion of the issuer's business that has been identified as playing a significant role in the issuer's operations or profitability; - whether the misstatement affects the issuer's compliance with regulatory requirements; - whether the misstatement affects the issuer's compliance with loan covenants or other contractual requirements; - whether the misstatement has the effect of increasing management's compensation for example, by satisfying requirements for the award of bonuses or other forms of incentive compensation; or - whether the misstatement involves concealment of an unlawful transaction.
+- arises from an item capable of precise measurement or from an estimate and, if so, the degree of imprecision inherent in the estimate; - · masks a change in earnings or other trends; - hides a failure to meet analysts' consensus expectations; - changes a loss into income or vice versa; - concerns a segment or other portion of the issuer's business that has been identified as playing a significant role in the issuer's operations or profitability; - affects the issuer's compliance with regulatory requirements; - affects the issuer's compliance with loan covenants or other contractual requirements; - has the effect of increasing management's compensation for example, by satisfying requirements for the award of bonuses or other forms of incentive compensation; or - involves concealment of an unlawful transaction.